Victoria Tower Gardens: History

 The site of Victoria Tower Gardens in 1865.

-The northern part of the gardens was acquired by the government under the Houses of Parliament Act 1867 in order to reduce the fire risk to the Palace of Westminster from the wharves there.
+The northern part of the gardens was acquired by the government under the Houses of Parliament Act 1867 to reduce the fire risk to the Palace of Westminster from the wharves there.
 There was disagreement about whether at least some of the land should be built on, but eventually the newspaper retailer William Henry Smith donated £1,000 towards laying it out as an open space and Parliament paid the remaining £1,400 needed.
 The gardens opened in 1881.
 The government promised Smith that the land would be maintained as a recreation ground.

 A private scheme to rebuild the area south of the gardens was discussed in Parliament in 1898 in the Victoria Embankment extension and St John's Improvement Bill, and was rejected because it did not include extending the Gardens.
 London County Council then brought forward its own scheme for widening Millbank, extending the Thames embankment and enlarging the open space southwards to Lambeth Bridge.
-The Commissioners of Works were expected to give up a small part of the existing gardens for the road widening, and, in order to honour the promise to Smith, insisted that it be expressly provided in the act authorising the scheme that the new land between Millbank and the river be laid out as a garden.
+The Commissioners of Works were expected to give up a small part of the existing gardens for the road widening, and, to honour the promise to Smith, insisted that it be expressly provided in the act authorising the scheme that the new land between Millbank and the river be laid out as a garden.
 Consequently the London County Council (Improvements) Act 1900, which authorised the scheme, provided that the new land between Millbank and the Thames should be "laid out and maintained ... for use as a garden open to the public and as an integral part of the existing Victoria Tower Garden".
-The new land was laid out as a garden in 1913-14 and opened to the public on 30 June 1914.
+The new land was laid out as a garden in 1913–14 and opened to the public on 30 June 1914.

-A number of wharves were compulsorily purchased under the 1900 act, including Dorset Wharf which was purchased from George Taverner Miller, son of Taverner John Miller, from where he ran a "Sperm Oil Merchants and Spermaceti refining" business.
+A number of wharves were compulsorily purchased under the 1900 act, including Dorset Wharf which was purchased from George Taverner Miller, son of Taverner John Miller, from where he ran a "sperm oil merchants and spermaceti refining" business.
 The effects from this business and others were sold in 1905.

 The original gardens had a formal layout, with a central shrubbery.
 The garden was replanned with a less formal layout in 1913–14, with a shrubbery further south.
-In 1956 the shrubbery and trees in the lawns were removed in order to provide more of a parkland atmosphere and an uninterrupted view of the Palace of Westminster.
+In 1956 the shrubbery and trees in the lawns were removed to provide more of a parkland atmosphere and an uninterrupted view of the Palace of Westminster.
 The changes included (in 1957) erection in the gardens of the Buxton Memorial.
 The present layout is essentially that of 1956–57.